 (A) Services.
-Development Sites must be located within three (3) miles of a full service grocery store, a pharmacy, and an urgent care facility.
+Except for Rehabilitation Developments and Developments in Rural areas, Development Sites must be located within three (3) miles of a full service grocery store, a pharmacy, and an urgent care facility.
+For Rehabilitation Developments and Developments in Rural areas, must be located within five miles of at least two of a full service grocery, a pharmacy, or an urgent care facility, two of these amenities are required to be within located within five miles of the Development Site.
 These do not need to be in separate facilities to be considered eligible.
 For purposes of this provision, a full service grocery store is defined as a store in which a typical household may buy the preponderance of its typical food and household items needs, including a variety of options for fresh meats, produce, dairy, baked goods, frozen foods, and some household cleaning and paper goods.
 A typical convenience store would not qualify.
 An urgent care facility is defined as a medical facility that, at minimum, offers, during hours that include and extend beyond the typical workday of Monday-Friday, 8am-6pm, treatment of common injuries and illnesses that do not require an emergency room visit but still require immediate attention.
 A map must be included identifying the Development Site and the location of each service by name.
-Each service must exist or be under active construction, post pad (e.g. framing the structure) by the date the Application is submitted.
+Each service must exist or be under active construction, post pad (e.a. framing the structure) by the date the Application is submitted.

 (B) Other Community Assets.
-Development Sites must be located within a one mile radius (two-mile radius for Developments located in a Rural Area), unless otherwise required by the specific asset as noted below, of at least three six (36) community assets listed in clauses-subparagraphs (iA) - (xviT) of this subparagraph.
-Supportive Housing Developments located in an Urban Area must meet the requirement in clause-subparagraph (xviT) of this subparagraph.
+Development Sites must be located within a one mile radius (two-mile radius for Developments located in a Rural Area), unless otherwise required by the specific asset as noted below, of at least three six (36) community assets listed in clausessubparagraphs (iA) - (xviT) of this subparagraph.
+Supportive Housing Developments located in an Urban Area must meet the requirement in clausesubparagraph (xviT) of this subparagraph.
 Only one community asset of each type listed will count towards the number of assets required.
 These do not need to be in separate facilities to be considered for points.
 A map must be included identifying the Development Site and the location of each of the community assets by name.
 All assets must exist or, if under construction, must be under active construction, post pad (e.g. framing the structure) by the date the Application is submitted: